Terentii Shtykov

-Terentii Fomich Shtykov (Тере́нтий Фоми́ч Шты́ков; – 25 October 1964) was a Soviet general who was the de facto head of the Soviet 1945–1948 military occupation of northern Korea and the first Soviet Ambassador to North Korea from 1948 until 1950.
+Terentii Fomich Shtykov (Тере́нтий Фоми́ч Шты́ков; – 25 October 1964) was a Soviet general who was the de facto head of the Soviet 1945–1948 military occupation of northern Korea and the first Soviet Ambassador to North Korea from 1948 to 1950.
 Shtykov's support for Kim Il Sung was crucial in his rise to power, and the two persuaded Stalin to allow the Korean War to begin in June 1950.

-A protégé of the influential politician Andrei Zhdanov, General Shtykov served as a political commissar during World War II, ending up on the Military Council of the Primorskiy Military District.
+A protégé of the influential politician Andrei Zhdanov, General Shtykov served as a political commissar during World War II and ended up on the Military Council of the Primorskiy Military District.
 Through direct access to Joseph Stalin, Shtykov became the "real supreme ruler of North Korea, the principal supervisor of both the Soviet military and the local authorities."
 Shtykov conceived of the Soviet Civil Administration, supported Kim's appointment as head of the North Korean provisional government, and assisted Stalin with editing the first North Korean constitution.

-As the preeminent representative of the Soviet Union's political authority over the nascent North Korea from October 1945 until December 1950, Shtykov's legacy was to aid the Kim family's rise to power.
-The war they started freed Kim from Soviet domination; China intervened following North Korea's poor military performance in the early autumn.
+As the preeminent representative of the Soviet Union's political authority over the nascent North Korea from October 1945 to December 1950, Shtykov's legacy was to aid the Kim family's rise to power.
+They started the war to free Kim from Soviet domination, but China intervened after North Korea's poor military performance in the early autumn.
 Shtykov was fired as ambassador in December and demoted to major general the following month.
 He later served as the Soviet ambassador to Hungary from 1959 to 1960.

 Andrei Lankov asserts that Shtykov made more impact on Korean history than any foreigner other than Japanese colonial politicians, and that he was "the actual architect of the North Korean state as it emerged in 1945–50."
-Several of Shtykov's policies, most notably North Korean land reform, are today credited to Kim Il Sung by official North Korean media.
+Several of Shtykov's policies, most notably North Korean land reform, are today credited to Kim by the official North Korean media.

 Early life

 Shtykov was born in 1907 to a family of farmers in eastern Belarus.
-In 1929 he joined the Communist Party in Leningrad and became a Komsomol activist.
-In 1938 Shtykov became the Second Secretary of the Leningrad Regional Committee, where he became the protege of First Secretary Andrei Zhdanov.
-Zhdanov's support allowed Shtykov to rise rapidly: he even briefly held a leading role in the Great Purge that September.
+In 1929, he joined the Soviet Communist Party in Leningrad and became a Komsomol activist.
+In 1938, Shtykov became the Second Secretary of the Leningrad Regional Committee, where he became the protege of First Secretary Andrei Zhdanov.
+Zhdanov's support allowed Shtykov to rise rapidly, and Shtykov even briefly held a leading role during the Great Purge that September.